Do you find yourself wondering:

 - A Program of Study and/or Career Field

 Students meet individually or online with a career counselor to discuss their academic and career options and explore their career-related values, interests, and abilities.
 Sessions last up to 50 minutes.
 You may also participate in Focus, an online career planning program located in the Lion's Den (Career Services tab).

 How do I arrange an appointment and how long will career counseling take?

 Call Career Services at 908-526-1200 x8334 to schedule an appointment or email the Career Counselor at email@example.com.

 What will happen during the first appointment?

-When you arrive at Career Services for the first session, you will be asked to complete a form to provide information about yourself and to inform you about our policies and procedures.
-After the career counselor reviews your paperwork, the two of you will:
+When you arrive at Career Services for the first session, you will be asked to provide information about yourself and you will receive information about the career planning process.
+You and the Career Counselor will:

 - Clarify the concerns you would like to address